Journeyman1337/roguelike.h/README.md

 ## Features

-- A performant batched terminal rendering system that works on Mac, Windows, and Linux platforms.
+- A performant batched terminal rendering system that works on Linux, Windows, and Mac platforms.
 - Support for custom glyph atlasses with as many glyphs as memory can contain across multiple texture pages.
 - floating point fullcolor background and foreground colors per tile.
 - Ability to render tiles on top of each other, with tiles rendered FIFO in the order that they are pushed into the terminal.